Wave field synthesis: High cost

 A further and resultant problem is high cost.
 A large number of individual transducers must be very close together.
 Reducing the number of transducers by increasing their spacing introduces spatial aliasing artifacts.
 Reducing the number of transducers at a given spacing reduces the size of the emitter field and limits the representation range; outside of its borders no virtual acoustic sources can be produced.

 Research and market maturity

 Early development of WFS began 1988 at Delft University.
 Further work was carried out from January 2001 to June 2003 in the context of the CARROUSO project by the European Union which included ten institutes.
-The WFS sound system IOSONO was developed by the Fraunhofer Institute for digital media technology (IDMT) by the Technical University of Ilmenau in 2004.
+The WFS sound system IOSONO was developed by the Fraunhofer Institute for digital media technology (IDMT) by the Technische Universität Ilmenau in 2004.

-The first live WFS transmission took place in July 2008, recreating an organ recital at Cologne Cathedral in lecture hall 104 of the Technical University of Berlin.
-The room contains the world’s largest speaker system with 2700 loudspeakers on 832 independent channels.
+The first live WFS transmission took place in July 2008, recreating an organ recital at Cologne Cathedral in lecture hall 104 of Technische Universität Berlin.
+The room contains the world's largest speaker system with 2700 loudspeakers on 832 independent channels.